sbocce/hyper2D/paper/paper.md

 2. researchers wishing to implement their own set of PDEs.

+With respect to existing tools for solving PDEs and fluid flows such as OpenFoam, see @Jasak07openfoam, or SU2, see @palacios2013stanford, `Hyper2D` focuses on a simple yet general implementation.
+Different PDEs are easily implemented, with little or no modification of the code.
+The code is completely procedural, and object-oriented programming is avoided.

 ### An introductory code

 The `Hyper2D` package contains a number of independent implementations of the FVM solver.